Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \subsection{Transferability of ImageNet-1k Probing}

 Previous experiments demonstrated that LoRA fine-tuning can efficiently produce low-bit hash codes with competitive retrieval performance in just a few training iterations.
-However, adapting to new datasets typically requires task-specific training, or training a general-purpose HashCoder on a large-scale dataset may incur some performance loss.
-This motivates investigating whether a single, general-purpose HashCoder, trained once on a large dataset, can generate compact, transferable embeddings that generalize effectively across diverse downstream tasks.
+We then showed that a HashCoder fine-tuned on a large-scale dataset such as ImageNet exhibits good transferability to new tasks with minor performance degradation.
+However, these results still rely on fine-tuning.
+This motivates investigating whether a HashCoder trained once on ImageNet via probing can serve as a general-purpose module that produces compact, transferable embeddings across diverse downstream tasks.

 \textbf{Question 4.3.1:} Can a single, general-purpose HashCoder, trained via cross-view code alignment on a frozen foundation model using a large-scale dataset, produce compact codes that preserve semantic structure and transfer effectively across different models and downstream tasks?